-- This Android emulator is exceptionally portable which makes this an ideal solution for developers who are always on the run.
+- This Android emulator is exceptionally portable, making this an ideal solution for developers who are always on the run.

-- You can select and modify the screen resolution as you see fit in Jar of Beans and can switch easily between regular Android mode and Tablet mode.
+- You can select and modify the screen resolution as you see fit in Jar of Beans and easily switch between regular Android and Tablet modes.

 Bliss is a powerful open source OS based on Android that aims to run your favorite applications natively in your Linux system.
-It is one of those Android Emulators for Linux that gives users the power to utilize their system resources more efficiently when running even the most resource intensive games.
-The developers have curated out a really impressive package that lets almost any Linux users run their favorite Play Store apps like a system level software.
+It is one of those Android Emulators for Linux that gives users the power to utilize their system resources more efficiently when running even the most resource-intensive games.
+The developers have curated an awe-inspiring package that lets almost any Linux users run their favorite Play Store apps like system-level software.

-Bliss offers quite a number of ROMs and GSI builds among which the x86 variant is the one you’ll use to run your Android apps in your Linux Machine.
-It supports booting from either MBR or UEFI type of bootloaders, thus is guaranteed to run smoothly in about every Linux computer.
-A project from the renowned XDA developers, Bliss is fun to use and powerful when considering performance metrics.
+Bliss offers quite a number of ROMs and GSI builds, among which the x86 variant is the one you’ll use to run your Android apps on your Linux Machine.
+It supports booting from either MBR or UEFI bootloaders; thus, it is guaranteed to run smoothly on almost every Linux computer.
+A project from the renowned XDA developers, Bliss, is fun to use and powerful when considering performance metrics.

 Highlights of Bliss

-- Bliss comes with a considerable number of customization opportunities so you can easily modify the look and feel of your Linux Android emulator.
+- Bliss comes with many customization opportunities, so you can easily modify the look and feel of your Linux Android emulator.

-- It has been optimized to be as much resource-friendly as possible.
+- It has been optimized to be as resource-friendly as possible.

-- The performance focused design and implementation makes it possible to run even the most demanding Android apps fluently in Bliss.
+- The performance-focused design and implementation make it possible to run even the most demanding Android apps fluently in Bliss.

 - Bliss takes security quite seriously and features regular AOSP updates to stop malicious apps from cradling your system.